mosman7/Virtualisation/README.md

 ## Task
 #### What is virtualisation & benefits of it?
-Virtualization relies on software to simulate hardware functionality and create a virtual computer system.
+- Virtualization relies on software to simulate hardware functionality and create a virtual computer system.
 This enables IT organizations to run more than one virtual system – and multiple operating systems and applications – on a single server.
 The resulting benefits include economies of scale and greater efficiency.

 #### What is dev env?
-A development environment in software and web development is a workspace for developers to make changes without breaking anything in a live environment.
+- A workspace for developers to make changes without breaking anything in a live environment

 #### What is vagrant?
-Vagrant is a tool for building and managing virtual machine environments in a single workflow.
-With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time
+- Tool for building and managing virtual machine environments in a single workflow.
+- Vagrant lowers development environment setup time

 #### What is a virtual box?
-VirtualBox is open-source software for virtualizing the x86 computing architecture.
-It acts as a hypervisor, creating a VM (virtual machine) where the user can run another OS (operating system).
+- Open-source software for virtualizing the x86 computing architecture.
+- Acts as a hypervisor, creates a VM (virtual machine) where the user can run another OS (operating system).